Kieron Baker: Later professional career

 In a surprise move, Baker signed for First Division club Ipswich Town for a £20,000 fee during the 1978 off-season.
 He failed to make a first team appearance and instead made 18 Football Combination appearances for the reserves and had a non-playing loan spell at East Anglian rivals Norwich City.
 An injury forced Baker to retire from football at the end of the 1978–79 season, but he returned to football to sign for new American Soccer League club Phoenix Fire in early 1980, linking up with former Bournemouth teammate Harry Redknapp.
 The club folded due to financial irregularities before the beginning of the 1980 season.

 Non-League football

 Baker returned to England and linked up again with Harry Redknapp (now assistant to manager Bobby Moore) at Isthmian League First Division club Oxford City in 1980.
 He made 38 appearances for the club.
 Baker moved back to the south coast to sign for Alliance Premier League club Weymouth in June 1981.
 He established himself in the first team and made 110 appearances before departing in 1983.
-Baker followed Weymouth teammates Trevor Finnegan, Gary Borthwick and Billy Elliott to Alliance Premier League club Yeovil Town in 1983.
+Baker followed Weymouth teammates Trevor Finnigan, Gary Borthwick and Billy Elliott to Alliance Premier League club Yeovil Town in 1983.
 He made 21 appearances before retiring in November 1983.